Characterizing Idioms: Conventionality and Contingency: Methods

-Matched, non-idiomatic sentences were also extracted.
+Matched, non-idiomatic sentences were also extracted in order to allow for direct comparison of conventionality scores for the same word in idiomatic and non-idiomatic contexts.
 To obtain these matches, we used Tregex to find sentences that included a phrase with the same syntactic structure as the target phrase.
-Each target phrase was used to obtain two sets of matched phrases: one set where the head word remained constant and one set where the non-head word remained constant.
-For example, for the head word matches of the adjective noun combination \textit{sour grape}, we found sentences that had the noun \textit{grape} modified with an adjective other than \textit{sour}.
-Below is an example of a matched sentence found by this method: \\
+Each target phrase was used to obtain two sets of matched phrases: one set where the head word remained constant and one where the non-head word remained constant.\footnote{To obtain matched phrases, we follow work such as \citet{gazdar.g:1981}, \citet{Rothstein:1991}, and \citet{Kayne:1994} in treating the first element in a binomial as the head.
+We discuss this further in Section~\ref{asymmetriessec}.} For example, to get head word matches of the adjective noun combination \textit{sour grapes}, we found sentences where the lemma \textit{grape} was modified with an adjective other than \textit{sour}.
+Below is an example of a sentence found by this method: \\

 \\